 MAHE – Distinguished Home Economist Award

 Member recognition for significant contribution to the professional association at a provincial level.
 One award can be given each year and is presented at the annual general meeting.
-Deadline for 2022 nominations will be announced.
+Congratulations to our 2022 winner, Sheila Stark, PHEc!

 University of Manitoba Awards

 The following awards are managed by the University of Manitoba and are open to current students.
 Learn more and apply for these awards at https://umanitoba.ca/financial-aid-and-awards.